mccutcheonlab/FED_RT/README.md

 ![GOOGLESHEETS_API](https://github.com/Htbibalan/FED_RT/blob/main/source/Images/Activate_GOOGLE_SHEETS_API.png)

-## Step 4: Key step - get email add from JSON file
+## Step 4: Critical step - get the email address from JSON file
 Now to allow the Service Account access the Google spreadsheet we need to share the Google spreadsheet with the email associated with your Service account (Go to the JSON file)

 1) Open  the JSON file that you just downloaded, it can be opened in any editor(like notepad or VSCode).